HL7/davinci-crd/input/pagecontent/hooks.md

 **ServiceRequest**: Used to order a referral, lab tests, diagnostic imaging and sometimes to schedule a future appointment (also see [appointment-book](#appointment-book)).

 **NutritionOrder**: Used to order the preparation of specific meal types.
-Generally used for in-patient care, but potentially also relevant for home-care.
+Generally used for in-patient care, but potentially also relevant for homecare.

 Coverage requirement responses might include: